 Representing strings: Arrays of char are used to store strings, which are sequences of characters terminated by a null character ('\0').

-Derived data types:
+Derived data types

 Derived data types in C are constructed from the basic data types like int, float, char, etc. They allow the programmer to handle more complex data structures and operations.
 The key derived data types in C include arrays, pointers, functions, and structures.
 Each serves a specific purpose in data management and manipulation.
-Let's discuss them in detail with examples:
+Let's discuss them in detail with examples.

 Arrays